bnb-chain/greenfield-whitepaper/part3.md

 Payment Module, although the fund size and other payment parameters will be recorded on the users' stream account, i.e. the StreamPayment record, in the Payment Module ledger.
-When the payment is settled, the funds will go from the system account to SPs' address accounts according to their in-flow calculation.
+When the payment is settled, the funds will go from the system account to Virtual Group Families' and Virtual Groups'
+funding address accounts according to their in-flow calculation, which can
+be withdrawn by the related SPs.

 Every time users do the actions below, their StreamPayment record will be updated: